withastro/astro/.changeset/dirty-rabbits-act.md

 **BREAKING CHANGE to the experimental `astro:env` feature only**

-Server secrets specfied in the schema must now be imported from `astro:env/server` along with `getSecret()`:
+Server secrets specified in the schema must now be imported from `astro:env/server`.
+Using `getSecret()` with these keys no longer involves any special handling and the raw value will be returned.

 ```diff
 - import { getSecret } from 'astro:env/server'